Medical Device Regulatory Clarity

 - Strategic assessment of whether and when to engage the FDA through Q‑Submissions (Q‑Sub, Pre-Sub)

-- Identification of device risks and regulatory tradeoffs to support informed decision-making
+- Identification and framing of device-specific risks and regulatory tradeoffs to support informed decision-making

-- Application of agency guidance and consideration of their current thinking, specific to the device’s technology and intended use
+- Application of relevant agency guidance and consideration of current FDA thinking, specific to the device’s technology and intended use

-- Regulatory authority engagement, including meeting strategy, formal correspondence, and issue resolution
+- Regulatory authority engagement, including meeting strategy, agenda development, formal correspondence, and issue resolution

 - Principled application of the FDA’s Least Burdensome Approach to support reasoned, proportionate agency requests